 Review Summary: An album almost as astounding as the level of progress made by the band itself.

-Now in 2012, their development as a band and as individual musicians has culminated in a brilliant record, oozing with inspiration from a plethora of genres, such as melodeath, thrash and progressive metal.
-The song writing on “Prisoners” has improved tenfold from their debut, with beautifully structured tracks like “Your Coming With Me”, “Predator and Prayer”, “Anxious Darwinians” and “Ideomotor”.
-They take the metalcore rulebook and proceed to burn and defile it, with songs on this album barring almost no resemblance to the universal “intro-verse-chorus-verse-breakdown-chorus” structure of their original material.
+.
+Although their sophomore effort still had its flaws, it showed that at least they were trying to do something great, and shift their sound from the doldrums of a brand of metal being brought to its knees.
+Now in 2012, their development as a band and as individual musicians has culminated in an excellent record, oozing with inspiration from a plethora of genres, such as melodeath, thrash and progressive metal.
+The song writing on “Prisoners” has improved tenfold from their debut, with creatively structured tracks like “Your Coming With Me”, “Predator and Prayer”, “Anxious Darwinians” and “Ideomotor”.
+They take the metalcore rulebook and proceed to burn and defile it, with songs on this album baring little resemblance to the typical verse-chorus stylings of their original material.

-t-tonne of attention due to the fact that she’s smoking hot, proves that her place in the band is well warranted, musically.
+t-tonne of attention due to the fact that she’s ridiculously hot, she proves that her place in the band is also well warranted, musically.
 Her growls rival some of the genre’s best male vocals, and her clean singing finally sounds as if it’s found its place among all the blast beats and savagery from the guitars.
-The scolding lyrics only add to the whole experience, when she comes in firing on all cylinders, screaming “God is a man-made invention to allocate power and responsibility to a tactile body” you know she means it.
-Her best vocal work can be found on songs such as “The Escape”, “Anxious Darwinians” and the frankly epic closer in “Revenge of The Diadists”.
+The scolding lyrics only add to the whole experience, though they occasionally delve into pretentiousness.
+Her best vocal work can be found on songs such as “The Escape”, “Anxious Darwinians” and the closer “Revenge of The Diadists”.